-Climate change is an undeniably important issue.
-We have about 12 years left to limit global warming to manageable levels, according to a report released last year by the UN Intergovernmental Panel on Climate Change, or IPCC.
+We have about 12 years left to limit global warming to manageable levels, according to a report released last year from the UN’s Intergovernmental Panel on Climate Change, or IPCC.
 To reach the desired limit of 1.5ºC of warming, global greenhouse gas emissions will need to be net zero by 2050.
 If average temperatures continue to go up, the report warns of more frequent storms, bouts of extreme heat, disease outbreaks, water supply shortages, and flooding.
 All of these results will cause a refugee crisis unprecedented in modern times; hundreds of millions of people will seek a better life elsewhere, and wealthy countries will have to figure out what to do.
 So far in America, there’s one plan that activists say meets the scale of this crisis-in-progress: Sen. Ed Markey (D-MA) and Rep. Alexandria Ocasio-Cortez’s (D-NY) Green New Deal.

-Modeled after FDR’s New Deal, which was a large fiscal stimulus package meant to energize the country’s economy during the Great Depression, the Green New Deal (GND) is not solely focused on reforms to the energy grid; rather, its sponsors aim to achieve other liberal goals through the legislation, like creating “millions of good, high-wage jobs and ensure prosperity and economic security for all people of the United States” and promoting “justice and equity by stopping current, preventing future, and repairing historic oppression” of so-called ‘frontline communities,’ namely people of color and low-income workers.
+Modeled after FDR’s New Deal, which was a large fiscal stimulus package meant to spur the country out of the Great Depression, the Green New Deal (GND) is not solely focused on reforms to the energy grid; rather, its sponsors aim to achieve other liberal goals through the legislation, like creating “millions of good, high-wage jobs and ensure prosperity and economic security for all people of the United States” and promoting “justice and equity by stopping current, preventing future, and repairing historic oppression” of so-called ‘frontline communities,’ namely people of color and low-income workers.
 On the energy front, the GND focuses on decarbonization, upgrading energy grids, retrofitting “all existing buildings in the United States” to be more energy-efficient, and electrifying transportation as much as possible.

 The GND avoids certain fights; for one, the cost (many advocates talk instead about the cost of doing nothing) and the political feasibility, for another.
 And it should be noted that the GND at this point is still a resolution; if it somehow passed, though that’s incredibly unlikely, it includes no specific legislation, just a broad call to action.
 Over time, especially as the 2020 Democratic primary race heats up, each of the 15-odd candidates currently running will hash out the details of their own plans, or rally behind the GND, in the hopes of passing something in 2020, ideally with a Democratic Senate.